StevenTammen/bibledocs.org/content/site/continuous-improvement/_index.md

 ### The circling bird of prey analogy

-While it would be great if teachers got everything perfect the very first time, the truth of the matter is that spiritual growth is a constant process that never ends (even for us as teachers).
+While it would be great if Bible teachers got everything perfect the very first time, the truth of the matter is that spiritual growth is a constant process that never ends (even for us as teachers).
 As a visual analogy, this is rather similar to how a bird of prey might circle in closer and closer to their target: we as Christians progressively circle in closer to the truth over time.

 This side of heaven, we will never truly understand things fully.
 Yet as we continually improve over time, the gap between where we are and where we were can in fact yawn quite wide.

 ### The point is that improvement never stops